Quince

 STORING

-Quinces store very well if kept in cool and dry conditions and can keep for a month or two.
-Wrap quinces and keep refrigerated until you are ready to use them.
+Quince store very well if kept in cool and dry conditions and can keep for a month or two.
+Wrap quince and keep refrigerated until you are ready to use them.
 They have a strong (but pleasing) aroma, so it is best to store them away from other fruits.

 PREPARING